jaspector

 Monday-Friday, 8:00 AM - 4:30 PM

-Typical inspection sequence: Permit issued and posted; 15-day appeal period; construction begins; footing inspection (if applicable, schedule before pouring); final inspection requested by permittee upon project completion; Certificate of Occupancy issued.
+Typical sequence: Permit issued and posted; 15-day appeal period; construction begins; footing inspection (if applicable, schedule before pouring); final inspection requested by permittee upon project completion; Certificate of Occupancy issued.

 A zoning permit is required before any land development, including: new construction of any structure; additions; alterations that change footprint, height, use, or building systems; change of use; new accessory structures (with limited exceptions); parking/driveway changes; excavation or fill; signs; demolition.

+Building permit fees in Middlebury, VT are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $200.
 Fees are calculated as: $200 per dwelling unit; $40 for garage, shed, addition, or pool; $40 for home occupation.

-1. Determine whether a zoning permit is required for the project.
+To apply for a building permit in Middlebury, VT, follow these steps: 1.
+Determine whether a zoning permit is required for the project.
 Contact the Zoning Administrator at permits@townofmiddlebury.org or 802-388-8100 ext.
 226. 2.
 Download and complete the Zoning (Building) Permit Application.
 3. Prepare required supporting documents: owner signature, project/use description, sketch or site plan showing lot boundaries, proposed structure, setbacks, and dimensions.
 4. Calculate the applicable fee using the Construction and Development Fee Schedule.
 5. Submit application by email, mail, or drop box at 77 Main Street, 1st Floor.
 6. The Administrative Officer (Zoning Administrator) acts within 30 days of a complete application by approving, denying, or referring to the Design Advisory Committee and/or Development Review Board (DRB).
 If no action within 30 days, permit is deemed approved.
 7. If approved, the zoning permit card is issued.
 Post the yellow permit card visibly at the property within 3 days of issuance.
 8. Wait for the 15-day appeal period to pass before beginning work or occupancy.
 9. Upon project completion, notify the Administrative Officer to schedule a final inspection.
 A Certificate of Occupancy is required before new dwellings, conversions, or substantially altered commercial structures are occupied.